simonask/reflect/README.markdown

 * Objects must derive from the `Object` type and include the `REFLECT` tag in their definition.
 * Rich casting (`aspect_cast`) requires runtime type information.
 * Members of objects that aren't described by a `property(member, name, description)` will not be serialized/deserialized.
+* Class reflection/serialization with properties does not currently support multiple inheritance with non-interface (non-abstract) base classes.
+Use composite objects if needed.
+A class can derived from multiple base classes, but only one of them may derive from `Object`.

 Examples
 ========